 Take a snapshot of the screen.
 The pixels inside the bounding box are returned as an "RGB" image.
 If the bounding box is omitted, the entire screen is copied.
-New in version 1.1.3.

 Parameters bbox - What region to copy.
 Default is the entire screen.